Academic Records, Credit, and Appeals

 The ARC is a subcommittee of the PSU Faculty Senate and is responsible for developing policies and adjudicating petitions regarding academic regulations related to credit loads, transfer credit, degree and certificate requirements for all undergraduate programs.
 It also develops and recommends policies and adjudicates student petitions regarding initial undergraduate admissions, including entering freshmen.
 The ARC Petition process is managed by an online process accessed at the Academic Requirements Committee Petitions website.

 Deadline Appeals Board

 A student may petition this board to be exempted from published registration deadlines for the current term when mitigating circumstances prevent deadline compliance.
 Petitions must include documentation of the reason for missing the deadline.

-Petition forms may be obtained online here or from the Office of the Registrar in the Neuberger Hall lobby.
+Petition forms may be obtained online here.
 For further information students may call 503-725-3220.

 Scholastic Standards Committee (SSC)